run2bizdocs/docs-1/en/docs/citsmart-esp-8/5-processes/configuration/use/link-SLA-to-CI-group.md

 2. Search for the desired configuration item group;

-3. Click the button ;
+3. Click the button "Edit";

 4. In the **Service level agreement** field make the choice;